george-misan/george-misan/README.md

 ### Hi, Earthlings 👋

-I am a ~~Basketballer~~ Software Engineer that understands the software development life cycle from design to implementation and deployment.
+I am a ~~basketballer~~ software engineer that understands the software development life cycle from design to implementation and deployment.
 My superpowers include `UX / UI design`, `front-end development`(which includes a high level of proficiency in JS frameworks, SASS, LESS & CSS Grid system), and a good technical understanding of `backend development`.
 I am enthusiastic about creating clean, user-centric & functional web applications that solve real-world problems.

 📫 Contact me: george.eyoyibo@gmail.com